{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download seed articles: CSV, RIS /

 (Load examples or see Frequently asked questions)

-References can be retrieved through all APIs.
-Citations can be retrieved through OpenAlex (OA), Semantic Scholar (S2) and OpenCitations (OC).
-Top references are the most cited references by the input articles.
-Top citations are citing the most input articles.
-Retrieving all references / citations works best with OpenAlex (OA, truly all references / citations thanks to cursor paging) & Semantic Scholar (S2, currently max.
-1000 referenes / citations per paper).
+Cited Articles (References) can be retrieved through all APIs.
+Citing Articles (Citations) can be retrieved through OpenAlex (OA), Semantic Scholar (S2) and OpenCitations (OC).
+Top Cited are the most cited references by the Seed Articles.
+Top Citing are citing the most Seed Articles.
+Retrieving All References / Citations works best with OpenAlex (OA) & Semantic Scholar (S2).

 Instructions